tarantool/doc/doc/reference/tt_cli/coredump.rst

 To be able to investigate Tarantool crashes, make sure that core dumps are enabled on the host.
 Here is the :ref:`instruction on enabling core dumps on Unix systems <admin-core_dumps>`.

-``tt coredump pack`` packs the given coredump together with files and data that can help the crash investigation.
-It includes:
+``tt coredump pack`` packs the given core dump together with files and data that can help the crash investigation.
+This includes:

 *   Tarantool executable
 *   Tarantool version information